jcdotcom/pyMSA/README.md

-pymail is a simple MSA server made in Python!
+pyMSA is a simple email MSA server made in Python!

 run from command line with "py pyMSA.py"